-9.4.7 Special Circumstances (Revised 08/02/10, 08/01/11, 01/16/2013, 08/16/19, 07/01/24)
+9.4.7 Special Circumstances (Revised 08/02/10, 08/01/11, 01/16/2013, 08/16/19, 07/01/24, 07/01/25)

-Students who are standing for their final dissertation examination (defense, or examination of a terminal M.S. thesis) no later than three months after their given status report deadlines (Section 9.4.1) may submit the "Defense of Dissertation Date" or "Application for a Terminal M.S." form to the Graduate School office in lieu of the status report if it is received in the Graduate School before the status report deadline.
-If the defense of the PhD dissertation or examination of the terminal M.S. thesis is not conducted on the scheduled date, a status report becomes due within 2 weeks.
+Students scheduled to defend their final PhD dissertation or MS thesis within three months of their next status report deadline may submit the "Defense of Dissertation Date" or "Application for a Terminal MS" form to the Graduate School in lieu of the status report, provided the form is received before the status report deadline.
+If the defense or examination does not occur on the scheduled date, a status report must be submitted within two weeks.

 In cases of illness or other unexpected circumstances beyond the student's control that prevent the attendance of the student, major advisor, or a quorum of the committee (two members of the TAC, plus the reporting member and major advisor), the Dean or designee may grant an extension of the status report deadline and waive any penalties.
+Before requesting an extension, students are expected to consult with their program administrator and/or program director.
+This consultation helps identify potential issues early, provides opportunity for policy guidance, and ensures that extension requests are made only when absolutely necessary and for legitimate reasons.
+Lastminute scheduling difficulties, inadequate planning in advance of due dates or failure to ensure quorum during scheduling (including the presence of reporting member or ex officio, as necessary) will not be considered valid reasons for an extension request or approval.
+Students who believe they have extraordinary circumstances that warrant an exception to this policy may request a fourth extension directly from the Dean.